mitmedialab/ajl.ai/README.md

 Running this for any target server will completely replace the database with the most recent backup.
 Take care not to do this for production unless you know what you are doing!

+#### Reporting
+Running the following commands from the root directory of this repository will dump a CSV from our production database to your local machine.

+### npm run download-annotations
+This will export all annotation data to `annotations.csv`.
+You'll be prompted for a "Vault password" when running this.

+### npm run download-feedback
+This will export all feedback form data to `feedback.csv`.
+You'll be prompted for a "Vault password" when running this. **TODO:** implement a feedback form in the UI.
+At the time of this writing we are using google forms for feedback.

 ## Installation
 ### Frontend